Program length: 10-12 weeks

 Location: Phoenix, Arizona

-This internship provides the high-quality clinical experiences you need to become a competent physical therapist in your specialty area, such as acute care, neurologic rehabilitation, sports medicine, or geriatrics.
+This internship provides the high-quality clinical experiences you need to become a competent entry-level physical therapist in clinical settings offered within our practice such as acute care, outpatient, or sports medicine.

-As a physical therapy intern, you will study and work at Mayo Clinic Hospital or other Mayo facilities in the Greater Phoenix area.
+As a physical therapy intern, you will study and work at Mayo Clinic Hospital or other Mayo Clinic facilities in the Greater Phoenix area.
 The internship provides one-to-one instruction, guidance and supervision from your clinical instructor, collaboration within our therapy and health care teams, and clinical experiences to challenge your application of skills and patient management in the transition from classroom to practice.

 To participate in the internship, you must be in your final clinical practicum and enrolled in a physical therapy program at one of these affiliated academic institutions: